Web fiction: Royal Road

+Webnovel

+Webnovel (the English arm of Chinese platform Qidian) offers a wide range of content but has become particularly known for translated Chinese works and original English content.
+The platform features fantasy, romance, urban fiction, and science fiction genres across various settings including historical, contemporary, and urban fantasy.
+As one of the key companies in the web fiction market, Webnovel employs a subscription-based model that has helped it become one of the dominant platforms in the current landscape.
+The platform generates revenue through various monetization methods including contribution fees, chapter fees, advertising, and adaptation rights.
+Webnovel has gained particular recognition for its fantasy and cultivation novels, many translated from Chinese originals.

+Social media

 Some web serials have been told entirely on Twitter or have used it as a way of adding depth to the universe.
-Character Twitter accounts are a very popular example of this.
+Character Twitter accounts are a very popular example of this being a form of transmedia storytelling.
 Twitter is also a useful tool for author-fan interaction and update announcements.
 There are a variety of Twitter hashtags now in use for the web serial community.
-Facebook integration is also popular, with Facebook fanpages for web serials or web serial authors as well as character accounts.
+Facebook integration is also popular, with Facebook fan pages for web serials or web serial authors as well as character accounts.

+Authors use social media platforms primarily for marketing, publicity, and making contact with readers.
+They tend to adopt a multi-layered approach to self-presentation, with the lines between their "public" and "private" identities often blurred.
+Research shows that while there may be a limited author-reader community, there is a much stronger online author-author community, founded upon practical support and encouragement.

+Blog fiction

 Blog fiction is a form of fiction writing that uses blogs to reach its readership.
-It is a small-scale fringe activity in the world of blogging, and although it has generated some literary critical interest, it remains isolated.
 It is presented in many forms, from a pretend diary or posted novel to a serialblog.
+The blog format provides a natural framework for serialized storytelling, with each post representing a new installment and built-in commenting features facilitating reader interaction.

+Although it has generated some literary critical interest, it remains an isolated niche.